There are over 200 factors which correlate to page rank.

 So how does it work?
 How can you make SEO work for your business?

 If you are targeting a local audience then you will need to focus your efforts on Local SEO and this will include making your website mobile responsive so it adapts to the smaller screen size and provides a good mobile user experience.
+For firms offering SEO in Toronto, adapting to both the English and French speaking populations by providing bilingual services is a perfect example of this responsivity to local niches.

 The Local Search Ranking Factors survey undertaken by David Mihm has been compiled over the last 9 years.
 Since 2015 and into 2017, there has been an increase Link Signals, Review Signals, Behaviour Signals and Personalisation, whereas Social Signals are in decline, as are Citation Signals.
 This would indicate that Authority and Relevance are the most important ranking factors for local search.
 Distance from the user location to your bricks and mortar location will also impact your site’s positioning in the local listings.